SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.53.0

+The `data-service` configuration has been updated to support trusting reverse proxies.

+* NEW ``dataService.trustedProxies.proxiesCount`` to set the reverse proxy count
+* NEW ``dataService.trustedProxies.realIpHeader`` to set the real IP header value

 ## Upgrading to Renku 0.52.1

 * EDIT ``dataService.keycloakSync`` has been renamed to ``dataService.backgroundJobs``